What is Contact Tracing?

 For average infestations a timeline can be constructed.
-The client is encouraged to review their movements; any social interactions, trips, camps, sleepovers, friendships etc.
+The client needs to review their movements, including any social interactions, trips, camps, sleepovers, friendships etc.

-They are then encouraged to contact those close to the person with head lice so they too can be checked and see if they have them and can be cleared.
+They should then contact those close to the person with head lice so they too can be checked and see if they have them and can be cleared.

 If someone has a heavy infestation (evidence that head lice have been in the hair for a long time) it can make identifying where they caught it much harder.
 Heavy infestations also mean that the person will be infesting others around them too.
 This is because the heavier an infestation, the more likely head lice will crawl off the head and onto someone else.